tibetiroka/project-MCM/src/main/resources/extract/README.md

    - For AArch64 Linux systems, use the `run-linux-aarch64` file.

-   - For MacOS systems, use the `run-macos` file.
+   - For macOS systems, use the `run-macos` file.

-   You can probably run the game on other operating systems as well, but they are not supported and the game isn't guaranteed to work properly on them.
+   You can probably run the game on other operating systems as well, but they are not supported, and the game isn't guaranteed to work properly on them.

-   On Linux and Mac, you migth need to make the launcher file executable via `chmod +x`.
+   On Linux and Mac, you might need to make the launcher file executable via `chmod +x`.

 #### **Via unzipped release files**

 1. Go to the [releases](https://github.com/DartProductions/project-MCM/releases), and choose the version you want to install.
-We recommend to use the latest stable release.
+We recommend using the latest stable release.

 *Steps 2 and 3 are for Windows users only.
-Any Linux or MacOS users have to use the provided java files (Step 3/b).*
+Any Linux or macOS users have to use the provided java files (Step 3/b).*

 2. Check your Java version by running the command `java -version` in your console/command line.
 You can skip this option if you are unsure how to do this.